Mortgage With Defaults

 If the default is satisfied, you could find it easier to get a mortgage and better interest rates.
-Some lenders will allow satisfied defaults but wont accept un satisfied defaults.
+Some lenders will allow satisfied defaults but will not accept unsatisfied defaults.

-Not all lenders required defaults to be satisfied and don’t use an actual credit score.
+Not all lenders required defaults to be satisfied and do not use an actual credit score.
 The major factors will be the date of the default, the default amount and account type that defaulted.

 How soon after a default can I get a mortgage?

 It is it possible with certain lenders to be as little as 1 month, some lenders ignore certain defaults.
-If you have one of those defaults, such as, defaulted mobile phone contract, you wont be affected by the default.
+If you have one of those defaults, such as, defaulted mobile phone contract, you will not be affected by the default.

-If the default was over £500 and registered within the last 12 months, you would need to use a specialist lender, deposit levels would be around 15%.
+If the default were over £500 and registered within the last 12 months, you would need to use a specialist lender, deposit levels would be around 15%.

 Can I remortgage with defaults?

 Yes, the options available will depend on the date and number of defaults.
 Bad credit mortgage lenders each have their own set criteria around what they will accept.
-Most bad credit mortgage lenders don’t credit score but credit profile.
+Most bad credit mortgage lenders do not credit score but credit profile.